cloudflare/workers-sdk/templates/worker-aws/README.md

 Configuration of less sensitive values such as AWS_REGION can be done in the `[vars]` block of your `wrangler.toml` file if you'd prefer.

-After that you can use `wrangler publish` as normal.
+After that you can use `wrangler deploy` as normal.
 See the [wrangler documentation](https://developers.cloudflare.com/workers/cli-wrangler) for more information.

 ## AWS Resources